-When the Corporation's share price appreciates, an executive or director may desire to lock in a portion of that appreciation, thereby managing a portion of the economic risk associated with concentrated holdings of Ball Corporation common stock.
-The Corporation has evaluated the potential approaches that executives and directors can use.
-As a result of this review, executives are permitted to use prepaid variable forward contracts or contracts to purchase or sell Ball Corporation common stock pursuant to SEC Rule 10b5-1.
-Put and call options and other hedging transactions involving Corporation stock (including selling the stock "short"), are not permitted.
+The Corporation does not allow an executive or director to lock in some or all of any company share price appreciation, which would neutralize the economic risk associated with holding Ball Corporation common stock.
+However, executives and directors are permitted to use contracts to purchase or sell Ball Corporation common stock including pursuant to SEC

+Rule 10b5-1, subject to preapproval and applicable rules.
+Put and call options and other hedging transactions involving Corporation stock (including selling the stock "short") are not permitted.